 Because of the degenerative nature of this condition, there are certain lifestyle habits that increase a person’s risk of developing a torn disc.
 While not all torn discs can be prevented, it is important to know what habits may be making you more susceptible to this condition and what you can do to attempt to prevent or postpone it through the information provided in the following article.

 Risk factors for a torn disc

-The natural aging process of the spine is one of the most common causes of a torn disc and is, obviously, one of the risk factors that is unavoidable.
+The natural aging process of the spine is one of the most common causes of a torn disc.
 Though aging is inevitable, the following torn disc risk factors can be avoided:

-- Smoking — Smoking reduces oxygen levels in the blood and deprives intervertebral discs of essential nutrients.
+- Smoking — reduces oxygen levels in the blood and deprives the spine’s discs of essential nutrients

-- Obesity — Carrying extra weight places undue pressure on the spine and can promote degeneration.
+- Excess weight gain — places undue pressure on the spine and can promote degeneration

-- Overexertion — Participating in high-impact sports such as hockey, football and gymnastics can lead to premature degeneration of the intervertebral discs.
+- Overexertion — through high-impact sports such as hockey, football and gymnastics can lead to premature degeneration of the discs in the spine

 By making these lifestyle changes, you are making a choice to increase the health of your spine, thereby increasing your chances of preventing or postponing the development of degenerative spine conditions, including a torn disc.